piotrrosinski77/PDF-to-Audio-exe/README.md

 - moviepy (for handling video and audio processing)
 - pyttsx3 (for text-to-speech conversion)
 - PyPDF2 (for reading PDF files)

+3. **FFmpeg**
-- ffmpeg (ensure it's installed and available in your system's PATH for video/audio conversion)
+   - Download and install [FFmpeg](https://ffmpeg.org/download.html) for converting videos and extracting audio (ensure it's installed and available in your system's PATH for video/audio conversion).

-**FFmpeg**
-   - Download and install [FFmpeg](https://ffmpeg.org/download.html) for converting videos and extracting audio.

 ## Installation